about the clam

 Our shared vision and common goal is to offer genuine hospitality to our guests, garner relationships and establish ourselves not only as a neighborhood gem but also a Greenwich Village destination where our guests can be confident that their experiences are sure to be exceptional.

-The Clam is currently accepting reservations for dinner, lunch & brunch.
+The Clam is currently accepting reservations for lunch & dinner.

 The reservation phone line is open daily from 10am until 6pm.
 Please give us a call at 212.242.7420 for reservation assistance.